-A. The US recently adopted a new NIST Handbook 44 tentative code for Weigh-in-Motion (WIM) Systems used for vehicle enforcement screening.
+The US has adopted a NIST Handbook 44 tentative code for Weigh-in-Motion (WIM) Systems used for vehicle enforcement screening.
 The tentative status of the code provides for a trial period of the requirements for study prior to the development and adoption of a final code.
-The code applies to systems used to weigh vehicles while in
+The code applies to systems used to weigh vehicles while in motion for the purpose of screening and sorting vehicles based on the vehicle weight to determine if a static weighing is necessary.

-- motion for the purpose of screening and sorting vehicles based on the vehicle weight to determine if a static weighing is necessary. - B. The National Conference on Weights and Measures (NCWM) formed a Task Group comprised of WIM equipment manufacturers, weights and measures and truck weight enforcement officials, and others to assist in the development of a proposal to amend NIST Handbook 44 Scales Code to recognize the use of slow speed WIM systems to weigh vehicles for commercial purposes.
+The National Conference on Weights and Measures (NCWM) formed a Task Group comprised of WIM equipment manufacturers, weights and measures and truck weight enforcement officials, and others to assist in the development of a proposal to amend NIST Handbook 44 Scales Code to recognize the use of slow speed WIM systems to weigh vehicles for commercial purposes.
 The current draft being considered by the Task Group proposes a tolerance of plus or minus (+/-) 0.2 percent of the total weight of a vehicle for these systems.
-It is expected that the earliest these systems will officially become "legal-for-trade" will probably be in 2019.

-3. Draft Code for Electricity Meters:
+3. Code for Electricity Meters:

-In February 2016, a draft NIST Handbook 44 Code for Electric Watthour Meters was distributed by the U.S. National Work Group on Electric Vehicle Fueling and Sub-metering (USNWG).
+A draft NIST Handbook 44 Code for Electric Watthour Meters has been distributed by the U.S. National Work Group on Electric Vehicle Fueling and Sub-metering (USNWG).
 This code was derived from a draft code that included proposed requirements for both electric vehicle refueling equipment and electric watthour meters used in sub-metering; the USWNG elected to address the two types of devices in separate codes and extracted the requirements applicable to the electric watthour meters from the code that was ultimately adopted for electric vehicle refueling equipment.
-The test procedures (field official's inspection and test based on HB 44-Section 3.40) and test equipment portion of the project still must be completed.
+The test procedures include a field official's inspection requirements and tests based on HB 44-Section 3.40.